 - work related learning

-All pupils also achieve an Adult Numeracy and Functional Skills qualification during their time at Crookhey Hall.
+All pupils study functional maths alongside Entry Level and GCSE qualifications.
 These encourage pupils to demonstrate their mathematical skills in a range of contexts and for various purposes.
 They are essentially concerned with developing and recognising the ability of learners to apply and transfer skills in ways that are appropriate to their situation.
 These qualifications help give our young people the best possible prospects for the future.
 All the Maths qualifications we offer at Crookhey Hall are recognised and highly regarded by Futher Education institutions, meaning our pupils leave in a fantastic position to access whatever future they may choose after leaving the school.

 When pupils leave Crookhey Hall School, we hope their Mathematics lessons have helped develop and shape them to reflect understandings and processes that are meaningful, important and useful to individuals and society.